guarin/journey_planner/README.md

 ## References

-We offer a list of useful references as a starting point:
+We offer a list of useful references for those of you who want to push it further or learn more about it:

 * Adi Botea, Stefano Braghin, "Contingent versus Deterministic Plans in Multi-Modal Journey Planning".
 ICAPS 2015: 268-272.
 * Adi Botea, Evdokia Nikolova, Michele Berlingerio, "Multi-Modal Journey Planning in the Presence of Uncertainty".
 ICAPS 2013.